-Even though the Messiah was the desire of all nations, especially to those of the children of Israel, when the Lord Jesus did come into this world it wasn't observed and taken notice of with any great happenstance.
-His birth to most was obscure and unregarded: herein he emptied Himself and made Himself of no reputation.
-If the Son of God must be brought into the world, one might justly expect that He should be received with all the ceremony possible, that crowns and scepters should immediately have been laid at His feet.
+When the Messiah did come into this world it wasn't observed and taken notice of with any great regard and His birth to most was obscure and no attention paid to it.
+We would have expected that when the Son of God came into the world, He should be received with all the ceremony possible, that crowns and scepters should immediately have been laid at His feet.
 The high and mighty princes of the world should have been His humble servants for such a Messiah as this which the Jews expected.
 But we see none of all this when He came into the world.
 The world knew Him not.
 He came unto His own, and they received Him not.
 Having this understanding, now we can focus our attention on who it was that took notice of the Birth of Christ.
 Jesus was born in Bethlehem the city of David, the most important place in God's plan and Israel's tradition.
 Those that opposed Jesus very well knew this.
 It is mentioned that there were shepherds who took first notice (Luke 2:15), who saw and heard glorious things concerning the child, the Messiah, and made it known to all abroad.
 The next individuals to hear of the birth of Jesus, the Messiah, was Simeon and Anna who spoke of Him, by the Spirit, to all that were disposed to heed what they said (Luke 2:38).
 Even with what was mentioned by these individuals, these hints should have been taken by the men of Judah and the inhabitants of Jerusalem, to prepare or set open arms to receive the long looked for Messiah but, for the span of two years after the birth and announcement no further notice was taken of Him till these Magi or Wise men came.